Introduction to Django Middleware

 - During a request, the classes are executed from top to bottom order.

-- During a response, these classes get executed from bottom to top order. this is why the order of the components is very important.
+- During a response, these classes get executed from bottom to top order.
+This is why the order of the components is significant.

 - The _init_ method is executed during the start of the server.